 For water quality and stream flow data, POTESTA researched databases such as the United States Environmental Protection Agency (USEPA) Storage and Retrieval database (STORET), the United States Geological Survey (USGS) National Water Quality Assessment Program and National Water Information System databases as well as the WVDEP 303(d) listing and West Virginia and United States Safe Drinking Water Information Systems (SDWIS).
-The WVDEP 305(b) listing has yet to be completed for the source stream watershed.
-In addition to these databases, POTESTA copied portions of files from the WV BPH and requested that the Community of Jane Lew send POTESTA copies of all water testing completed for the previous five years.
-POTESTA received the requested documents from the Community of Jane Lew.
+The WVDEP 305(b) listing has yet to be completed for the intake source watershed.
+In addition to these databases, POTESTA copied portions of files from the WV BPH and requested that the Mannington Water Works send copies of all water testing completed for the previous five years.
+POTESTA received the requested documents from the Mannington Water Works.

-Summary of Raw and Finished Water Quality Results from Public Water System maximum contaminant level (MCL) exceedances for the regulated contaminants having a primary and secondary MCL for finished water.
-POTESTA did not obtain relevant (i.e., within the previous five years) raw water quality data for review.
+Summary of Raw and Finished Water Quality Results from Public Water System

+POTESTA reviewed the water quality data for the Mannington Water Works, and observed a secondary maximum contaminant level (MCL) exceedance for sulfate (secondary MCLs are non-enforceable federal guidelines for aesthetic quality) and a primary MCL for lead.
+POTESTA obtained relevant (i.e., within the previous five years) raw water quality data for review.
+POTESTA observed raw water exceedances for aluminum and manganese when using secondary MCLs for finished water as comparison.
 For additional information on the finished water quality, please review the consumer confidence report for a yearly summary of the water quality.